School funding for children with SEN

 For pupils with Education, Health and Care Plans (EHC Plans), the level of funding will be determined as part of the assessment process and there is no need for schools to apply separately.

-For pupils without EHC Plans, schools will need to make an application.
+For pupils without EHC Plans, schools will need to make an application for top up funding.

 Specialist schools and other specialist provision